AndrewSRea/My_Learning_Port_II/Django/Django_Docs/Testing/Testing_Tools/README.md

 ##### `SimpleTestCase.assertXMLEqual(xml1, xml2, msg=None)`

 Asserts that the strings `xml1` and `xml2` are equal.
 The comparison is based on XML semantics.
-Similarly to [`assertHTMLEqual()`](), <!-- above --> the comparison is made on parsed content, hence only semantic differences are considered, not syntax differences.
+Similarly to [`assertHTMLEqual()`](https://github.com/AndrewSRea/My_Learning_Port_II/tree/main/Django/Django_Docs/Testing/Testing_Tools#simpletestcaseasserthtmlequalhtml1-html2-msgnone), the comparison is made on parsed content, hence only semantic differences are considered, not syntax differences.
 When invalid XML is passed in any parameter, an `AssertionError` is always raised, even if both strings are identical.

 XML declaration, document type, processing instructions, and comments are ignored.
 Only the root element and its children are compared.